Navid200/xDrip/docs/Follow/FollowNightscout.md

 ![](./images/NS_Follow_Delay2.png)

-**Do You Need This Setting?**
+**Do you need this setting?**
 If you are satisfied with how the Nightscout follower currently works, no changes are necessary.

-**Benefits of Adjusting Delay**
+**Benefits of adjusting delay**
 Adjusting the delay can reduce the time it takes for new readings from the person you are following to appear on your follower.
 If you see a red delay indicator on the Nightscout follow status page, adjusting the delay setting may help.
 ![](./images/NS_Delay.png)

-**What if I don't change anything?**
+**What if you don’t change anything?**
-If your master experiences a delay and you don't adjust the follower delay, your follower will still receive all readings.
-It will just receiver every reading with some delay.
-The delay could be a few up to 5 minutes.
+If you don’t adjust the follower delay, your follower will still receive all readings, but there might be a delay of up to 5 minutes depending on the master’s upload time.

-**What is the best setting?**
+**Best setting for delay**
-The majority can leave this at the default 0 setting.
-However, if you see a delay on the Nightscout follow status page, try different values.
-Choose the shortest delay that removes the red delay note from the status page.
+Most users can leave the setting at the default value of 0.
+If you notice a delay on the Nightscout follow status page, experiment with different delay values to find the shortest delay that eliminates the red delay indicator.